-Both programs offer high-speed Internet for just $9.95 a month.
+Both programs offer high-speed Internet for just $9.95 a month for the first year ($14.95/month afterwards).
 Both programs offer a personal computer for just $150.
 But, Internet Basics offers free introductory computer education classes while Connect to Compete customers pay a small $1 fee per class.

 How to Qualify for Internet Basics